mohamadi7613/mycheat/py/django-rest.md

 ## Serialization

 + after createing a `Model` we should create a `Serializer` for that model
-+ `Serialization`: process of converting complex data types (exp: Django models or querysets) into a python data types that can be easily rendered into JSON or XML
++ `Serialization`: process of converting complex data types (exp: Django models or querysets) into JSON or XML
 + `Deserialization`: process of converting JSON into a Python object
++ ORM is something else and it connect your Python models to the database
 + serialization in DRF is similar to `JSON.stringify / JSON.parse` in JS
 + we have 2 types of serialization: 1.
 Regular serializer 2.
 ModelSerializer
 + In django-core for serialization we have 3 steps: